 Palette generators give you a great way to see your entire color palette together.
 This helps you decide what your primary and secondary colors might be, as well as how they fit together.

 Actually selecting the colors can be tough — luckily, there are tools that help us do it!

 Created entirely in Webflow by none other than Mackenzie Child, Happy Hues gives you various color palettes for inspiration and shows you real examples of how those colors could be used in professional designs.

 Color's swatch generator is nearly as intuitive as its name, which we are still trying to understand the origin of.
 You can use this generator right in your browser — so go ahead, give it a try!

 Coolors is another popular palette generator.
-Coolors is another popular palette generator.
+You can pick any color and, based on the selected color, create a proper color scheme for any design project.
 Though (slightly) less intuitive than Color (hence that extra o), Coolors lets you export, store, and reuse your palette in tools like Adobe.
 Coolors also has a mobile app, so you can review and modify your colors from anywhere.

 LOLColors is a simple collection of curated color palettes.
 The site makes it very easy to 'favorite' a specific palette, and view the most popular based on others' votes as well.
 Although it doesn't offer as much volume as others on this list, I found the palettes themselves to be beautifully put together.